tty-pt/metal/README.md

 make
 ```

-I don't suppose you should copy and paste this part.
+I don't suppose you should copy and paste this part exactly.
+Beware.
 ```sh
 cd ../..
 cat > index.html <<!